kedro-org/kedro/docs/source/logging/logging.md

 The logging handlers used by default are from `rich`.

-The default logging configuration also ensures that [logs emitted from your project's logger](#perform-logging-in-your-project) should be shown if they are `INFO` level or above (as opposed to the Python default of `WARNING`).
+The default logging configuration also ensures that [logs emitted from your project's logger](#how-to-perform-logging-in-your-kedro-project) should be shown if they are `INFO` level or above (as opposed to the Python default of `WARNING`).

-Now, let's provide some common examples of how you might like to change your project's logging configuration.
+The following section illustrates some common examples of how to change your project's logging configuration.

-## Customise the `rich` Handler
+## How to customise the `rich` handler

 Kedro's `kedro.logging.RichHandler` is a subclass of [`rich.logging.RichHandler`](https://rich.readthedocs.io/en/stable/reference/logging.html#rich.logging.RichHandler) and supports the same set of arguments.
 By default, `rich_tracebacks` is set to `True` to use `rich` to render exceptions.
 However, you can disable it by setting `rich_tracebacks: False`.